Understanding Avis Budget Gr's Unusual Options Activity | Benzinga

 Understanding Avis Budget Gr's Unusual Options Activity

-On Wednesday, shares of Avis Budget Gr (NASDAQ:CAR) saw unusual options activity.
-After the option alert, the stock price moved down to $79.14.
+On Thursday, shares of Avis Budget Gr (NASDAQ:CAR) saw unusual options activity.
+After the option alert, the stock price moved up to $79.47.

 - Option Type: SWEEP